-DELIVERY Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of projector and board during lectures.
+DELIVERY Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of projector and board during lectures.
 Course website maintenance.
 Announcements and posting of teaching material (lecture slides and notes, data and code).
 Use of suitable software for teaching algorithms-programming